If there's one European city which has achieved almost legendary status amongst

 If you want great company just head for number 21 in the Spuistraat, Boys Club 21.
 In

-the pleasant bar which has four TV screens you can enjoy a drink and make your choice of boy in a relaxed
+the pleasant bar which has four TV screens you can enjoy a drink and make your choice in a relaxed

-The friendly, multilingual and discreet boys are there for your enjoyment and they provide lots of it.
+The friendly, multilingual and discreet guys are there for your enjoyment and they provide lots of it.

-You can rent a variety of rooms in which to relax.
+You can rent a variety of rooms in which to relax with them.
 Every room is equipped with clean towels and sheets, a shower and/or bath,

 soap, shampoo, condoms and lubricant.
 All rooms have a colour television, video and music.
 It's good value for money,